-Did you know that buckwheat is a fruit seed and not actually a true whole grain?
-However, we use it much like other grains.
+Did you know that buckwheat, although we use it much like other grains, is actually a fruit seed and not a true whole grain?
 I have been using freshly ground, raw buckwheat flour in my gluten-free baking recipes for the last two decades.
-When a recipe of mine calls for raw or freshly ground buckwheat flour it's very important to purchase raw buckwheat groats and grind your own flour.
-Regular buckwheat flour you find in the store is made from roasted buckwheat flour and behaves VERY differently in recipes.
+When a recipe of mine calls for raw or freshly ground buckwheat flour it's very important to purchase raw buckwheat groats and grind the flour yourself.
+Regular buckwheat flour that you find in the store is made from roasted buckwheat groats, and behaves VERY differently in recipes

 How to Make Raw Buckwheat Flour: